ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

 ### 4.2 Output records

-* Unique Identifier – Any e.g., Business Reporting Unit
+* Principle Identifier – Any e.g., Business Reporting Unit
-* Period – String in "YYYYMM" format
 * TPC Ratio – Numeric
 * Final Principal Variable – Numeric
 * Final Target Variables – Can be a list, numeric – nulls allowed
 * TPC Marker – To indicate the result of the Thousand Pounds Correction method, string
-* Error Description – String
+* Error Description – thousand pound exemption

 ## 5.0 Process Overview

 The following is a key of useful formula definitions/assumptions

-* identifier: (String) - Unique identifier e.g. a question code - q050
+* principal_identifier: (String) - Unique identifier e.g. a question code - q050
 * value: (Float) - Optional - Numeric value that may be adjusted.
-* principal_identifier: (String) - Unique identifier e.g. "q500"
 (question identifier), or "12345678901-202209" (contributor reference & period)
 * principal_variable: (Float) - Numeric value that the method is working on
 * predictive: (Float) - Optional - Numeric value used for comparison.